 - Need an example?
 Here's a step-by-step description of a working inbound integration.

 Outbound integrations are triggered when actions take place in xMatters.
 The outbound services can make web requests to any API accessible over the Internet.
 You can use outbound integrations to update the originating event with status changes or response information.
 You can also configure callbacks to create new events in xMatters; for example, to start a conference bridge or send additional notifications to recipients based on their actions.

 Create an outbound integration to have xMatters send out response or event information to take action in another application.

 - Need an example?
 Here's a step-by-step description of a working outbound integration.

 Transformation script editor

 - Want to get starting creating a request?
-Check out the request object details on the inputs page.
+Check out the request object details in the Integration Builder scripting reference.